 Benefits vary with positions, but generally include free admission to all BioPark facilities (the Zoo, Aquarium and Botanic Garden) during regular daytime hours and discounts at the food and gift concessions.

-BioVan Rangers support the BioVan program by helping teach about the Rio Grande at schools and special events in the Albuquerque area.
-Rangers may also assist with the tours and activities in the Rio Grande bosque on Fridays with the Rio Rangers.
+BioVan Rangers support the BioVan program by helping teach about the Rio Grande at elementary schools and special events in the Albuquerque area.

-Garden Railroad Volunteers operate and maintain the Botanic Garden's G-scale model train.
+Garden Railroad Volunteers operate and maintain the ABQ BioPark Botanic Garden's G-scale model trains and exhibit while talking to the public about the various trains in operation.